|

 Jacob Halbrooks

-must first believe that violence is the best answer to the question at hand.
+you must first believe that violence is the best answer to the question

-and tigers to hunt?
+fly and tigers to hunt?
 Of course not.
 No one is so arrogant with nature.
-But

-you and your government want to tell me what to buy and how to live, and I
+But you and your government want to tell me what to buy and how to live,

-am more complex than any eagle or tiger.
-Give me only the same respect you
+and I am more complex than any eagle or tiger.
+Give me only the same respect

-pay the badger and the blue jay, and leave me alone.
-After all, anarchy means
+you pay the badger and the blue jay, and leave me alone.
+After all, anarchy

 Thornton, Laws of the Jungle